emsig/empymod/docs/manual/iocli.rst

      ...: # Model it
      ...: efield = empymod.bipole(**inp)

-We can now easily save this dictionary to disk:
+We can now simply save this dictionary to disk via

 .. ipython::